ibrahimbkt-com/ibrahimbkt-com/README.md

 # Merhaba

-Adım İbrahim, 17 yaşındayım Python ilgilenmekteyim :) Şuanda odies.net sitesin de yetkiliyim
+Adım İbrahim, Python ilgilenmekteyim :) Şuanda odies.net sitesin de yetkiliyim

 <!---
 ibrahimbkt-com/ibrahimbkt-com is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.